darahea/joule_extensibility/tutorials/helloworld/step2/index.md

 Finally, we add the joule function that will show the hello world message to the user.
 We use the `name` parameter to personalize the message.
 If it is filled, we greet the user with the name provided.
 If not, we just show a general "Hello World" message.

 1. Create a new folder in your `helloworld` folder and name it `functions`.
-2. Create a new folder `helloworld` in the newly created folder that will contain all functions for the hello world capability.
-3. Create a new file `hello_world.yaml` in the folder `helloworld`
+2. Create a new file `hello_world.yaml` in the folder `helloworld` for the dialog function
-4. Define an optional parameter `name` as an input for the function that will be connected to the slot above
+3. Define an optional parameter `name` as an input for the function that will be connected to the slot above
-5. Define two action groups that will be executed based on the condition if the name is provided or not
+4. Define two action groups that will be executed based on the condition if the name is provided or not
-6. Add output messages that will be displayed in the chat window for both scenarios
+5. Add output messages that will be displayed in the chat window for both scenarios

 ## Summary